FrontendMasters/front-end-handbook/practice/making-fd.md

 Where you actually stop in the process is what will separate a front-end HTML/CSS developer from an expert level front-end application/JavaScript developer.

 A short word of advice on learning.
 Learn the actual underlying technologies, before learning abstractions.
 Don't learn jQuery, learn the DOM.
 Don't learn SASS, learn CSS.
 Don't learn HAML, learn HTML.
-Don't learn coffeeScript, learn JavaScript.
+Don't learn CoffeeScript, learn JavaScript.
 Don't learn Handlebars, learn JavaScript ES6 templates.
 Don't just use Bootstrap, learn UI patterns.
 When getting your start, you should fear most things that conceal complexity.
 Abstracts in the wrong hands can give the appearance of advanced skills, while all the time hiding the fact that a developer has an inferior understanding of the basics or underlying concepts.

 The rest of this book points a reader to the resources and tools to follow my previously suggested process.
 It is assumed that you are not only learning, but also doing as you learn and investigate tools.
 Some suggest only doing.
 While others suggest only learning about doing.
 I suggest you find a mix of both that matches how your brain works and do that.
 But, for sure, it is a mix!
 So, don't just read about it, do it.
 Learn, do.
 Learn, do.
 Repeat indefinitely because things change fast.
 This is why learning the fundamentals, and not abstractions, are so important.